Ignazio-Emanuele-Picciche/Ignazio-Emanuele-Picciche/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on NTT DATA
+- 🌱 I’m currently learning Computer Engineering

+I am very determined, flexible, optimistic and curious.
+Through my previous experiences I am able to face and resolve problems of various kinds with determination.
+I can work in a team putting others at ease and respecting their spaces for action.
+Also I am able to work in stressful situations, organizing work effectively.I am very determined, flexible, optimistic and curious.
+Through my previous experiences I am able to face and resolve problems of various kinds with determination.
+I can work in a team putting others at ease and respecting their spaces for action.
+Also I am able to work in stressful situations, organizing work effectively.

 <!--
 **Ignazio-Emanuele-Picciche/Ignazio-Emanuele-Picciche** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.